-This is a standard message hand-coded with no mobile optimizations.
+This is a standard design hand-coded with no mobile optimizations.

 Here is how it looks in a desktop email client:

-And here is the same message opened on a mobile device:
+And here is the same design opened on a mobile device:

-We have exactly the same message in desktop and mobile.
+We have exactly the same design in desktop and mobile.
 Great, isn’t it?

 BEE v1 - Adding responsiveness

-With the first version of our email editor (BEE v1) we implemented the most common responsive design best practices, which allowed us to optimize the messages for popular email clients as iOS Mail, Android Mail, and Windows Outlook.
+With the first version of our email builder (BEE v1) we implemented the most common responsive design best practices, which allowed us to optimize the designs for popular email clients such as iOS Mail, Android Mail, and Windows Outlook.

-Here is the same message, built with BEE v1 and displayed on an iPhone:
+Here is the same design, built with BEE v1 and displayed on an iPhone:

-Now our message is not only beautiful but easy to read on many mobile devices.
+Now our design is not only beautiful but easy to read on many mobile devices.